Self Regulation: What is it, and How will it Help?

 Parents are trained on the use of the BPJ so they can support and encourage their child’s new commitment to moderating screen behavior.
 Parents are provided with a Behavioral Contract and given guidance on how to use the contract to support their child’s behavioral changes.

-Online remote aftercare is provided for 90-days post camp.
+Online remote aftercare is available for an additional cost after camp.
 Campers check in with staff at camp by phone or Skype weekly and the BPJ is discussed.
 Continual support and encouragement from Summerland staff help the child transition the skills learned at camp back home.

 Parents are also encouraged to check their child’s BPJ after camp on a daily basis.
 When your child meets their daily goals and consistently self-monitors, give them praise and positive feedback.
 When a child doesn’t meet their goals back home, it’s okay for them to feel some level of guilt or anxiety.
 It is through avoiding negative and seeking positive feelings that people truly change.

 Because it is not reasonable to expect a child to completely avoid screens, we need to set limits on the amount of time we play online, and what media we choose to see.
 At camp, we learn about the effect of violent media on our behavior.
 We also set daily limits that are in line with our values and long-term goals.

 As a general guideline, at Summerland, we recommend no more than 1-hour of digital media on school nights and 2-hours on the weekends, provided that all other expectations are met (social, academic, and health).